Flag of the Netherlands: Description

 The national flag of the Netherlands is a tricolour flag.
 The horizontal fesses are bands of equal size in the colours from top to bottom, red (officially described as a "bright vermilion"), white (silver), and blue ("cobalt blue").
 The flag proportions (width:length) are 2:3.
-The color parameters were defined in November 1958 by the NEN (former HCNN) in as the following:
+The colour parameters were defined in November 1958 by the NEN (former HCNN) in as the following:

-In this definition, the colors are defined using CIE-1931 colour space and Standard illuminant C at a 45° angle.
+In this definition, the colours are defined using CIE-1931 colour space and Standard illuminant C at a 45° angle.

-The Dutch flag is almost identical to that of Luxembourg, except that it is shorter and its red and blue stripes are a darker shade.
+The flag of the Netherlands is similar to that of Luxembourg, but it has a smaller width and it uses slightly darker shades of red and blue.
 The similarity of the two flags has given rise to a national debate to change the flag of Luxembourg, initiated by Michel Wolter in 2006.

 Symbolism

-Each band of color in the Dutch flag holds some symbolism for the country.
-The red band symbolizes bravery, strength, valor, and hardiness; the white band, peace and honesty; and the blue band represents vigilance, truth, loyalty, perseverance, and justice.
+According to heraldic traditions, red symbolizes bravery, strength, valor, and hardiness, white symbolizes peace and honesty, and blue symbolizes vigilance, truth, loyalty, perseverance, and justice.

-Another theory as to why the Dutch flag has these colours is because some researchers claim that they used to be a symbol of society: red symbolises the people, white the church and blue the nobility.
+Another theory as to why the Dutch flag has these colours is because some researchers claim that they used to be a symbol of society: red symbolizes the people, white the church and blue the nobility.